suspiciously36/SETA-demo/README.md

         Pagination: The user table supports pagination to efficiently handle large numbers of users.

         "+ New User" button for creating users (visible to managers/root).

+        See User Assets by clicking on "View assets" button (accessible for that user or their manager).

     Team Management Page: